Setting up Support

 Right to Choose

-If you are based in England under the NHS you now have a legal right to choose your mental healthcare provider and your choice of mental healthcare team.
+If you are based in England, under the NHS, you have a legal right to choose your mental healthcare provider and your choice of mental healthcare team.
+This means that should you decide the waiting time for your ADHD assessment is too long, then you can choose alternative providers.

 ADHD UK have provided further information about the various routes to an assessment on their webpages - Diagnosis pathways for Adult ADHD.
+Option 3 (Step 2) specifically covers “Right to Choose”.

 Specific Learning Differences (SpLDs)